benzie area women’s history project

 See a list of programs and participants since 1983.

-For its 35th year, the Benzie Area Women’s History Project (BAWHP) will be collaborating with the Benzie Area Historical Society for a program in May.
+For its 36th year, the Benzie Area Women’s History Project (BAWHP) will be collaborating with the Benzie Area Zonta Club for a program in April.

-Programs are wheelchair accessible and hearing assistive technology is available, however the film is not captioned.
+This event is wheelchair accessible and hearing assistive technology is available, however the film is not captioned.